MicrosoftDocs/VBA-Docs/api/Excel.tableobject.rownumbers.md

 # TableObject.RowNumbers property (Excel)

-Specifies if row numbers are added as the first column of the specified query table.  **Boolean** Read/Write
+Specifies if row numbers are added as the first column of the specified query table.
+Read/write **Boolean**.

 ## Syntax